SCCapstone/Koger/README.md

 * Run `npx cap sync` in a terminal from the project root
 * Run `npx cap copy android` in a terminal from the project root
 * Run `npx cap open android` in a terminal from the project root
-* Following the last command Android Studio will open if installed, then the app can be built and deployed through the standard Android Studio workflow
+* Following the last command Android Studio will open if installed, then the app can be built and deployed through the standard Android Studio workflow.

 # Testing